-The prices may also be retrieved via Reuters (REUTERS page ALLIANZGI01) and on the Internet (including the abovementioned information) at https://lu.allianzgi.com.
+In addition, prices can be posted on Reuters (REUTERS page ALLIANZGI01) and online at https://lu.allianzgi.com.

 Neither the Management Company, the Depositary nor the Paying and Information Agents are liable for any errors or omissions in the published prices.